jacquelyn-bradshaw/react-investment-calculator/README.md

 This project was created using React.
 It produces a results table based on user input for their investment.

 ## npm install
-Installs dependencies which enable this game to run
+Installs dependencies which enable this app to run

 ## npm run dev
 Runs this project on the development server